pato12/react-express/README.md

   <img src="https://img.shields.io/github/stars/pato12/react-express?style=social">
 </p>

-React Express Router is a wrapper of the Express APIs to use they like a react components.
+React Express Router is a declarative router that wrap Express APIs to use they like a react components.

 ## How to install